Android User Interface

 Main Features of Jetpack Compose

-- Composable Kotlin functions: UI components are created using composable Kotlin functions with '@Composable' notation.
-Composable functions define and render UI components and automatically update when the underlying data or state changes.
-UI hierarchy is built by calling composable functions from other functions.
+- Composable Kotlin Functions: UI components are created using composable Kotlin functions marked with the @Composable annotation.
+These functions define and render UI components, automatically updating when the underlying data or state changes.
+UI hierarchies are constructed by nesting composable functions.

-- Interoperability with XML based UI's: Compose offers interoperability with existing Android Views and ViewGroups.
-Compose components can be embedded within traditional View-based layouts and vice versa.
-It, thus provides flexibility in adopting Compose incrementally, which can be particularly useful for large and complex projects where a complete migration to Compose based UI may not be feasible in a single step.
+- Interoperability with XML: Jetpack Compose supports interoperability with existing Android Views and ViewGroups.
+Compose components can be embedded within traditional View-based layouts, and vice versa.
+This flexibility is particularly beneficial for large, complex projects where incremental migration to Compose is preferred.

 Compose Sample Codes